top of page

 3. Personality counts

-A really good Finance Director should be the number two to the CEO or managing director – so personal chemistry is vital.
+A really good Finance Director, whether full-time or part-time, should be the number two to the CEO or managing director – so personal chemistry is vital.
 Being a sound bean counter, however well qualified, is not enough.

 You need someone with a strong personality who isn’t afraid to challenge the head honchos – someone who will spot the small black dot on the horizon signalling bad weather on days when everybody else is enjoying the sunshine of business growth.